razorbladex401/sssd/README.markdown

     * libpam-runtime
     * libpam-sss
     * libnss-sss
+    * sssd-ad
 * Files
     * sssd.conf
 * Services
     * sssd daemon
+    * oddjobd
+    * messagebus
 * Execs
     * the authconfig or pam-auth-update commands are run to enable/disable SSSD functionality.
+    * adcli join based on either a kerberos keytab or usernaname and password

 ###Beginning with sssd